 - presenting graphs and tables that help to explain the results

-- for quantitative research, presenting descriptive and inferential statistics used to analyze the data, including the following: (a) the reliability of the instruments used, (b) the statistic used, (c) statistical significance, (d) effect size indicators of the results obtained, (e) how all statistical assumptions were me.
+- For quantitative research, presenting descriptive and inferential statistics used to analyze the data, including the following: (a) the reliability of the instruments used, (b) the statistic used, (c) statistical significance, (d) answers to the research questions, (e) effect size indicators of the results obtained, and (f) how all statistical assumptions were used.
 Note that it is not appropriate to carry out multiple independent significance tests (e.g., t-test, ANOVA) as this increases the likelihood of Type I error.
 Some adjustment for the experimentwise alpha level (e.g., Bonferroni adjustment) must be made.
 (See: http://en.wikipedia.org/wiki/Bonferroni_correction).

 A Discussion section: